Many water heater leaking problems can be DIY repair projects. However, knowing what is causing a leaking water heater can be a challenge.

 Replace or Repair

 As discussed above, water heater leaks can cause serious problems and action has to be taken as fast as possible.
 You will either have to replace or repair your water heater depending on the type and the severity of the leak.
-In either case, we highly recommended that a professional plumber be contacted.
+In either case, we highly recommended that an experienced plumber be contacted.

-When contacting a professional plumber they’ll be experienced and will be able to handle any problems they encounter.
+When you contact a local plumber they’ll be experienced and will be able to handle any problems they encounter.
 In most cases, they’ll even dispose of your old water heater for you.
-If you’re in a situation where you need to replace your water heater, you may want to investigate changing to a tankless system.
+If you’re in a situation where you need to replace your water heater, you may want to investigate changing to a tankless system .

 How to Fix a Leaking Water Heater